-The Bible loves irony—especially poetic justice.
+The Bible loves poetic irony.
 Think of Joseph’s brothers, hat in hand before the brother they betrayed.
 Or Haman—hanged on his own gallows.
 But one of my favorites has to do with the geographic ironies surrounding the death of Herod the Great.

 Like an ugly cover on a great book, the places of Herod’s death bookend the life of Jesus.

-We remember this time of year the magi who came and told the paranoid king that the “King of the Jews” had been born.
-Herod tried to slay Jesus by killing the boys of Bethlehem.
+After the magi came and told the paranoid king that the “King of the Jews” had been born, Herod tried to slay Jesus by killing the boys of Bethlehem.
 But instead, God told Joseph in a dream to take Jesus and Mary and flee to Egypt.

 Easy to do?
 Not at all.
-But in the end—worth it.
+But worth it in the end.